KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

         }
     }

 You will notice that this is similar the original hashtable.
 This is why JSON is a popular format.
 It is easy to read, understand and edit if needed.
-I use this all the time in my own projects.
+I use this all the time for configuration files in my own projects.

 # Other options and details